CZ-NIC/knot/doc/configuration.rst

 #.
 Processing KASP database events. (e.g. performing a step of a rollover).
 #.
 Updating the DNSKEY records.
 The whole DNSKEY set in zone apex is replaced
    by the keys from the KASP database.
-Note that keys added into the zone file manually will be removed.
+Note that keys added into the zone file manually will be :ref:`removed<DNSSEC key delete and recovery>`.
 To add an extra DNSKEY record into the set, the key must be imported into the KASP database (possibly deactivated).
 #.
 Fixing the NSEC or NSEC3 chain.
 #.
 Removing expired signatures, invalid signatures, signatures expiring
    in a short time, and signatures issued by an unknown key.